Roger Wolfe Kahn: The Kahn family

 Roger Wolfe Kahn was born in Morristown, New Jersey, into a family surrounded by wealth, art and artistic people.
 He had one elder brother, Gilbert, and two elder sisters, Maude and Margaret Dorothy.
-The children grew up in Morristown, where under the direction of their mother, Adelaide Wolff Kahn, they followed a schedule of lessons interspersed with play.
-At the weekends, the routine was shattered with the arrival of their father, Otto Kahn, from New York.
-He diverted them and gave them his undivided attention.
+The children grew up in Morristown under the direction of their mother, Adelaide Wolff Kahn, where they followed a schedule of lessons interspersed with play.
+During the weekends, the routine was shattered by the arrival of their father, Otto Kahn, from New York.
+He diverted them with his undivided attention.
 Otto Kahn's wisdom in life was to "Live life.
 Love beauty.
 Be happy."
-When Roger was five, he and his family moved from New Jersey to London, where they resided for two years at St Dunstan's House in Regent's Park; this was rebuilt as Winfield House in the 1930s and is now the American Ambassador's residence.
-The house had the largest private garden in London second only to the garden at Buckingham Palace.
-The constant travelling Kahn experienced during his childhood accompanying his parents to Europe gave him and his brother and sisters a broader education than most children would have received.
-Kahn's passion for aviation grew from these frequent trips abroad.
+When Roger was five, he and his family moved from New Jersey to London, where they resided for two years at St Dunstan House in Regent's Park; this was rebuilt as Winfield House in the 1930s and later became the American Ambassador's residence.
+The house had the largest private garden in London second only to Buckingham Palace.
+The constant travelling of Kahn during his childhood accompanying his parents to Europe gave him and his siblings a more extensive education than most children received.
+Kahn's passion for aviation grew from his frequent trips abroad.

-In 1931, Kahn made headlines on the New York society pages when he married Broadway musical comedy actress Hannah Williams on January 16, 1931.
-The wedding was held at Oheka Castle, his family's country estate on Long Island, and the marriage was kept secret from the public for two weeks, until the Broadway show Williams was appearing in, Sweet and Low, had had its final performances.
-The American public took the newlyweds to their hearts and Kahn referred to his wife as the "Cheerful Little Earful", after the song of the same name which his wife had sung on Broadway.
-The marriage did not last and the couple made headlines again when they divorced two years later and when, after only a few weeks, Williams married boxing champion Jack Dempsey.
+In 1931, Kahn made headlines on the New York society pages when he married Broadway musical comedy actress Hannah Williams on January 16.
+The wedding was held at Oheka Castle, his family's country estate on Long Island.
+The marriage was kept secret from the public for two weeks, until the final performances of the Broadway show in which Williams was appearing, Sweet and Low.
+The American public took the newlyweds to their hearts and Kahn referred to his wife as the "Cheerful Little Earful", after the song of the same name which she sang on Broadway.
+The marriage did not last.
+The couple made headlines again when they divorced two years later and after only a few weeks, Williams married boxing champion Jack Dempsey.
 Three days after the divorce, on April 7, 1933, Roger Wolfe Kahn married Edith May Nelson, daughter of a Maine politician, John E. Nelson, and they lived on Muttontown Road, Syosset, Long Island.
 They had two children, Peter W. Kahn and Dacia W. Kahn.
-Their marriage lasted until Kahn's death of a heart attack in New York City on July 12, 1962.
+Their marriage lasted until Kahn died of a heart attack in New York City on July 12, 1962.